-Today, let’s discuss about one issue, which I faced during the configuration of custom domain to our Azure DNS.
+Today, let’s discuss about one issue, which I addressed, during the configuration of custom domain on our Azure DNS in my last article.
 It is a common issue we will face, if we don’t follow the configuration steps properly.

 Next Article : Part 11 – ExpressRoute

 In our last exercises, we had to configure our custom domain (manasmoharana.xyz) in Azure.
 As per the procedure, we should first configure all records ( One “CNAME” record, one “A” record and one “TXT” record) in custom domain provider site (Godaddy.com) and then configure/add “CNAME” record for custom domain in Azure.
 So that it could validate the domain availability and ownership from domain provider .

 In our exercises, we had only added One CNAME DNS record, before going to configure custom domain in Azure as shown in following figure.

 So when we were trying to add a CNAME record for our custom domain in Azure, it failed with validation as shown in following figure.

 To fix the above issue, we went back to domain provider’s DNS and added the missing two new records (One “A” record and one “TXT” record ) as shown here.